Steve Clark (soccer): Portland Timbers

-Clark and the Timbers opened the 2020 season on March 1 with a 3–1 loss to Minnesota United.
+Clark and the Timbers opened the 2020 season on March 1 with a 3–1 loss to Minnesota United FC.
 After the first 2 games of the regular season, the MLS season was paused due to the COVID-19 pandemic.
 Play resumed in July with the MLS is Back Tournament, with the 3 group stage games counting as regular season matches and the knockout round used to determine a CONCACAF Champions League berth.
 Clark started all the group stage games, helping Portland top their group.
-He started all 4 knockout round games as the Timbers reached the final, where they beat Orlando City 2–1.
+He started all 4 knockout round games as the Timbers reached the final, where they beat Orlando City SC 2–1.
 Clark's penalty save against the LA Galaxy's Javier “Chicharito” Hernández from their opening match of the group stage was voted "Save of the Tournament."
 Following the tournament, Clark appeared in 15 of Portland's remaining regular season games.
 He ended the shortened regular season with 20 appearances (out of a possible 23) and kept 5 clean sheets, helping the Timbers finish 3rd in the Western Conference.
 On November 22, Portland fell to FC Dallas 8–7 on penalties in the opening round of the playoffs.

 On April 6, 2021, Clark made his Champions League debut as Portland opened the 2021 season with a 2–2 draw against C.D.
 Marathón.
 He kept a clean sheet in the return leg to help the Timbers to a 5–0 win, advancing 7–2 on aggregate.
-On April 18, in Portland's first MLS game of the season, Clark had to come off in a 1–0 loss to Cascadia Cup rivals Vancouver Whitecaps due to a thigh injury.
+On April 18, in Portland's first MLS game of the season, Clark had to come off in a 1–0 loss to Cascadia Cup rivals Vancouver Whitecaps FC due to a thigh injury.
 He would miss the Timbers next 6 MLS games and the CCL quarterfinal matchup with Club América, a 4–2 aggregate loss.
 Portland finished 4th in the West, with Clark making 24 appearances and keeping 7 clean sheets in regular season play.
 In the playoffs, Clark played every minute of Portland's 4 games and kept 2 clean sheets, helping the Timbers reach MLS Cup 2021, where they lost 4–2 on penalties to NYCFC.